DUNE/dune-justin/docs/overview.md

 Once the request has moved to the running state the [Finder agent](finder.md) builds the list of input files for its first stage, and looks up the replicas of each file.
-Once replicas are available, then generic jobs will begin to match unallocated files and processing can begin.
+Once replicas are available, then generic jobs submitted by the [Generic Job Factory](job-factory.md) will begin to match unallocated files and processing can begin.